 - Divorce Requires Death: The entire plot revolves around this trope- Fefè plots to murder his wife since he can't divorce her.
 In fact, the film's title amounts to a bitter joke that his plot is the Italian version of divorce.

 - Double Standard: In-universe, it is noted how the relevant law in the Italian penal code referred to a man avenging honor, thus seemingly ruling out any woman being able to benefit from the provision.
 Fefè is actually inspired by the case of a murderess, who received a relatively light sentence of 8 years for killing the man who impregnated and abandoned her.
 However, the provision of the Italian code demanded a maximum sentence of 7 years and Fefè himself ends up receiving 3 years- slightly less than the minimum, so the system is definitely favoring men over women when it comes to Honor Killing.

 - Girls With Mustaches: Rosalia has a faint mustache on her upper lip.

-- Honor Killing: Central to the plot is a practice of Honor Killing done by cuckolded men which was effectively endorsed by the legal system of the time.
+- Honor Killing: Central to the plot is a practice of Honor Killing done by cuckolded men, which was effectively condoned by the legal system of the time.

 - Karma Houdini: Ferdinando ends up being one for the most part He's imprisoned for 3 years- slightly less than the minimum sentence for the murder he committed- and is when he returns home is welcomed as a hero by the whole town.
 He marries Angela and ends up happier than he's been in years.
 The only wrinkle on everything turning out perfectly for him is that the very last scene indicates that Angela will soon be cuckolding him, although he's oblivious to it.